FuturisticGoo/maskpass/README.md

 # Maskpass

 Maskpass is a Python library like getpass but with advanced features like masking and reveal/unreveal.
-It also works in Spyder IDLE
+It also works in Spyder IDE

 ### Installation